 However, this way has the following disadvantages:

 - It may take years to learn trading and no one can guarantee your success.
 Things often go this way.
-A fresher reads different books, then puts the trading strategies on the test and keeps looking for the Holy Grail.
+A fresher reads different books then put the trading strategies on the test and keeps looking for the Holy Grail.
 He knows a lot but cannot trade profitably.

 - You don’t know the way you should move in at the beginning so you have to try lots of things until you understand the very sense of trading and the suitable trading style.